 Structural Engineers Association of New York, Excellence in Structural Engineering, 2014

-It is “an outstanding example of a Beaux-Arts style skyscraper,” according to the New York State Historic Preservation Office, and has been described by the New York City Landmarks Preservation Commission as “one of the most recognizable and most admired skyscrapers in New York.”
-The Helmsley Building at 230 Park Avenue, originally known as the New York Central Building, is the skyscraper counterpart to New York’s Grand Central Terminal.
+The Helmsley Building, at 230 Park Avenue, is “an outstanding example of a Beaux-Arts style skyscraper,” according to the New York State Historic Preservation Office, and has been described by the New York City Landmarks Preservation Commission as “one of the most recognizable and most admired skyscrapers in New York.”

 Completed in 1929, 230 Park Avenue was the last major work in New York City of architects Warren and Wetmore.
 It is the crowning achievement of Terminal City and the skyscraping counterpart to Grand Central Terminal; it was designed by the same architects, for the same client and of the same materials as Grand Central Terminal.
 The building consists of a 16-story low-rise structure and a slender 32-story tower capped by a pyramidal roof and a crowning cupola.
 It also features ornamentation by American sculptor Edward McCartan, including its iconic Park Avenue clock flanked by heroic-sized figures of Mercury and Industry.

 Distinct terra-cotta elements define the façade, including 32 freestanding, three-story Corinthian columns.
 At each column, there is a terra-cotta bracket at the 28th floor and a top bracket at the 32nd floor.
 The façade also has 74 six-foot-tall terra-cotta bison heads that make up the cornice of the low-rise structure.

 The Helmsley Building recently underwent a comprehensive façade restoration program from the cupola atop the crown to the vehicular portals at Park Avenue.
 Special challenges included restoring the iconic three-story columns at the 29th floor and six-foot-tall terra-cotta bison heads.